 Osteoporosis can cause bone deformities.
 If you have this condition, your spine can become curved, which gives a hump-like appearance.
 This is called kyphoscoliosis.

 Your doctor can diagnose a buffalo hump with a physical exam alone.
-However, he or she will need to order tests to identify the reason for the hump.
+They will still need to order tests to identify the reason for the hump, though.

 - bone density test